-Additional information relating to the Company concerning the Company and its operations is available on SEDAR at www.sedar.com.
-Financial information concerning the Company is provided in its comparative financial statements and management's discussion and analysis for the Company's most recently completed financial year.
-Copies of this information are available either on SEDAR or by contacting the Company at its offices located at 82 Richmond St. East, Toronto, Ontario, M5C 1P1; Telephone 416.848.6866; Facsimile 416.848.0790.
+Additional information relating to the Company concerning the Company and its operations is available on SEDAR+ at www.sedarplus.ca Financial information concerning the Company is provided in its comparative financial statements and management's discussion and analysis for the Company's most recently completed financial year.
+Copies of this information are available either on SEDAR+ or by contacting the Company at its offices located at 82 Richmond St. East, Toronto, Ontario, M5C 1P1; Telephone 416.848.6866; Facsimile 416.848.0790.

-Dated this 16th day of November 2020.
+Dated this 15th day of April, 2024.